CedrickMonare/Career-Goals-Reflection/README.md

 1. **Industries and Roles Explored**:

     - I've researched various industries and roles within the field of technology such as: UI/UX Design, Cybersecurity, Software Development and Web Development.
-    - I would have to say I'm more interested in the Web Devevolopment side of things, since my skills in programming languages related to Web Development and problem-solving skills align well with this role.
+    - I would have to say I'm more interested in the Web Development side of things, since my skills in programming languages related to Web Development and problem-solving skills align well with this role.
 I enjoy the process of creating efficient and scalable Websites to address various needs.

 2. **Alignment with Personal Profile**: